Is a homeschool support group automatically tax exempt?

 Here’s the good news: If your organization fits the bill to be a 501(c)(7) Social Club, you do not have to file the IRS application (Form 1023 or 1024) like 501(c)(3) organizations must.
 501(c)(7)s are allowed to “self-proclaim” their tax exempt status.

-Here’s the bad news: The IRS requires all tax exempt organizations for file an annual information return , Form 990/990EZ or 990N.
+Here’s the bad news: The IRS requires all tax exempt organizations to file an annual information return , Form 990/990EZ or 990N.
 Failure to file the Form 990/990EZ/990N for 3 consecutive years means your tax exempt status is automatically revoked.
-Need help getting your tax exempt status reinstated?
-I can help.
+Need help getting your tax exempt status reinstated? read further here for more help.

 Carol Topp, CPA